-- the selection of $\mu\mu$ events from data (Section 5.1), - the removal of tracks and energy deposits of the selected muons from the reconstructed event record (Section 5.2), - the simulation of two τ leptons with the same kinematic properties as the removed muons in an otherwise empty detector (Section 5.3), and - the combination of the energy deposits of the simulated tau lepton decays with the original reconstructed event record (Section 5.4).
+- the selection of $\mu\mu$ events from data (section 5.1), - the removal of tracks and energy deposits of the selected muons from the reconstructed event record (section 5.2), - the simulation of two $\tau$ leptons with the same kinematic properties as the removed muons in an otherwise empty detector (section 5.3), and - the combination of the energy deposits of the simulated tau lepton decays with the original reconstructed event record (section 5.4).

-For validation purposes, electrons or muons can also be injected into the simulation to form an embedded ee or $\mu\mu$ event, referred to as an e- or μ -embedded event.
-A schematic view of the procedure is given in Fig. 1.
+For validation purposes, electrons or muons can also be injected into the simulation to form an embedded ee or $\mu\mu$ event, referred to as an e- or $\mu$ -embedded event.
+A schematic view of the procedure is given in figure 1.